 AN INTRODUCTION TO RANDOM FORESTS (Postgraduate teaching module [5h], Spring term 2018) LINK

 Instructor for 90-minute sessions introducing the use of the computational classifier of random forests in linguistics.
 The teaching modules were taught to an audience without previous experience in programming and provided the participants the skills to perform the test of random forests on a provided linguistic dataset.

 THE STATISTICAL ANALYSIS OF THE MORPHOLOGY-SYNTAX DISTINCTION ( [3h], Spring term 2020) LINK

 Instructor for a 3-hour session introduction to generalized linear mixed models and tree-based computational classifiers.
-The participants were taught how to conduct automatic labelling of words, clitics, and affixes by using different machine learning methods such as generalized linear mixed models and decision-tree bases classifiers,
+The participants were taught how to conduct automatic labelling of words, clitics, and affixes with different machine learning methods such as generalized linear mixed models and decision-tree classifiers.

 FRENCH (High school/University level [2500h], 2013 Autumn term - 2015 Spring term) LINK